eSense Skin Response Biofeedback home-use device

 Your Android device requires a 3,5mm jack (headphone jack) for external microphones!

-For Android devices without a headphone jack, you can use an adapter with a DAC chip.
+We recommend using an adapter with a DAC chip for Android devices without a headphone jack.
 We recommend this adapter on Amazon.

-• If you plan on purchasing a device for using the eSense App, we suggest a Nokia 2.4, a Nokia G20, a Motorola Moto E7i Power, or a Xiaomi Redmi 9a as an inexpensive entry-level device.
+• Suppose you plan on purchasing a device to use the eSense App.
+We suggest a Nokia 2.4, a Nokia G20, a Motorola Moto E7i Power, or a Xiaomi Redmi 9a as inexpensive entry-level devices.

 Caution: Never use the eSense Skin Response while charging your iOS/Android device!

-• The eSense Skin Response does not use batteries but is powered via the microphone input of the iOS/Android device.
+• The eSense Skin Response runs on the microphone input of the iOS or Android device without using batteries.

 Scope of delivery of the eSense Skin Response